 At the time, he was the president of The Catfish Institute and they ended up spending more than $1 million a year with us.

-I was a freaking hero and all I had to do was talk to a friend, without even realizing they were looking.
-All I did was put a germ of an idea in his head and he made it happen.
+I was a freaking hero and all I had to do was talk to a friend, without even realizing they were looking for a PR firm.
+I put a germ of an idea in his head and he made it happen.

 This selling thing is easy!
-It’s not suckering poor souls into buying.
-It’s not putting on a lot of pressure.
+It’s not suckering poor souls into buying or putting on a lot of pressure.
 It’s just doing business with friends.

 Fast forward to today where a majority of my job is business development.
-I love the chase.
-I love bouncing around new ideas with prospects.
-I love introducing a new client to my team.
-I love watching my team gain the results we proposed in the beginning.
+I love the chase and bouncing around new ideas with prospects.
+I love introducing a new client to my team and gaining the results we proposed in the beginning.

 It’s fun and it’s extremely rewarding.